agnes-yang/raindrop-detection-cnn/README.md

 Raindrop detection vis differing region proposal strategies (sliding window, superpixel and selective search)

-*(This repository contains the raindrop classification, detection demonstration code and associated supporting files)*

 ## Abstract
 _"The presence of raindrop induced image distortion has a significant negative impact on the performance of a wide range of all-weather visual sensing applications including within the increasingly important contexts of visual